Frequently Asked Questions: School Transportation

 A change in the cost factor doesn’t always mean there will be a change in the entitlement; refer to the Calculation for State Transportation Aid, Line 48.

-Why is it important to code handicapped route costs as handicapped expenditures?
+Why is it important to code students with disabilities route costs as students with disabilities transportation expenditures?

-Always separating the direct handicapped costs such as the handicapped bus drivers’ and bus aides’ salaries and benefits, fuel, and supplies, and prorating “global” expenses such as administrator’s salary and benefits, support staff’s salary and benefits, mechanic’s salary and benefits, utilities, insurance, facility operational costs and coding them as handicapped expenditures gives a true picture of the cost of non-handicapped versus handicapped routes.
+Always separating the direct students with disabilities costs such as the students with disabilities route bus drivers’ and bus aides’ salaries and benefits, fuel, and supplies, and prorating “global” expenses such as administrator’s salary and benefits, support staff’s salary and benefits, mechanic’s salary and benefits, utilities, insurance, facility operational costs and coding them as students with disabilities transportation expenditures gives a true picture of the cost of non-disabled transportation expenses versus students with disabilities transportation expenses.

-Properly coding handicapped expenses will have a positive effect on the district’s non-handicapped efficiency rating.
-Handicapped costs do not have the efficiency adjustment applied to them, therefore, the entitlement is always calculated at the 75% maximum.
+Properly coding students with disabilities transportation expenses will have a positive effect on the district’s non-disabled transportation efficiency rating.
+Students with disabilities route costs do not have the efficiency adjustment applied to them, therefore, the entitlement is always calculated at the 75% maximum.

 What effect does ridership have on the formula?

-Ridership only effects the efficiency rating (see the Calculation for State Transportation Aid, Lines 39 and 40).
+Ridership only affects the efficiency rating (see the Calculation for State Transportation Aid, Lines 40 and 41).
 If a district’s cost factor is 104.00% or below, increasing ridership has no effect on the district’s transportation funding.

 What effect does school bus and facility depreciation have on the calculation?

-What effect do school bus payments (Expenditure Function Code 6552) have on the calculation?
+What effect do school bus payments (Object Code 6552) have on the calculation?

-School bus payments have no effect on the calculation for state transportation aid since school bus payments (Expenditure Function 6552) are subtracted out of the allowable costs.
+School bus payments have no effect on the calculation for state transportation aid since school bus payments (Object Code 6552) are subtracted out of the allowable costs and are replaced by the districts yearly depreciation total.

 The amount received from the sale of a bus is subtracted from the district’s total depreciation for the year.